When Saturday Comes (film): Cast

+Production

+It was filmed at various locations around South Yorkshire, including Rotherham, Sandygate Road and Bramall Lane.
+Def Leppard lead singer Joe Elliott made his acting debut in a scene as Jimmy's brother, but the scene was cut from the final production.

 Reception

 When Saturday Comes opened on 1 March 1996 in the UK on 174 screens and grossed £245,936 in its opening weekend, placing at sixth at the UK box office.
 It went on to gross £722,934 in the UK.